Fal-e/STM32F411RE-LL-Library/README.md

 # STM32F411RE-LL-Library
 Simple Low Level Library for STM32F411RE Microcontroller

-Developed a library for the STM32F411RE microcontroller which contains functions for: GPIO, I2C, Timer (delay function), LCD 4 bit, 8 bit and LCD I2C
+Developed a library for the STM32F411RE microcontroller which contains functions for: GPIO, I2C, Timer (delay function), LCD 4 bit, 8 bit and LCD I2C.
+The libraries were by bare-metal programming.

    To see the custom libraries:
    Open GPIO_Driver folder -> Open "User Library" folder